-Gamrat camp says it is close to identifying texter who threatened to reveal romance
+Gamrat camp says it is close to identifying texter

 Lansing — Private investigators hired by embattled state Rep. Cindy Gamrat have identified the individual who owns the phone number used to send her and Rep. Todd Courser text messages threatening to reveal their Capitol romance if they didn’t resign, Gamrat spokesman Justin Near said Thursday.